-In this section, you’ll find a variety of sources to help answer your questions about copyright, fair use, the public domain, and other usage rights of materials as they pertain to teaching and learning at CalArts.
+In this section, you’ll find a variety of resources to help answer your questions about copyright, fair use, the public domain, and other usage rights of materials as they pertain to online teaching and learning at CalArts.

-Additionally, in light of the COVID-19 pandemic, this public statement written by copyright librarians acknowledging the strength of fair use for emergency remote teaching / research, as well as the latest entries in this blog by Harvard University lawyer and librarian, Kyle Courtney, may be of particular interest.
+Additionally, in response to the effect that the COVID-19 pandemic had (and has) on in-person instruction, this public statement written by copyright librarians (acknowledging and advocating for the strength of fair use claims for emergency remote teaching / learning / research), as well as the latest entries in this blog by Harvard University lawyer and librarian, Kyle Courtney, may be of particular interest.

 Copyright law is...complex (don't worry -- even experts say so!), but these resources should help you understand the basic components and considerations within the world of copyright and intellectual property law.